Greek language question: Developments in linguistics

 Linguistics had made considerable advances in the half-century since Korais' time.
 The decipherment of ancient writing systems, the publication of Grimm's Law of sound-changes in 1822, Bopp's tracing of the inter-relationships of the Indo-European languages, Diez's work on the development of the Romance languages from Vulgar Latin, Schleicher's demonstration of an evolutionary tree of languages, and finally the announcement of Verner's Law in 1875, had all made it clear that the changes a language undergoes as time passes are not simply accumulations of random damage, like copying errors in a manuscript.
 Instead, the sound-changes are usually exceptionless and other developments often highly systematic.
 It had become evident that in the long term languages are constantly evolving like living things, rather than simply deteriorating from some perfect state established in a past age.
-This threw a very different light on the relationship between demotic and Ancient Greek.
+This threw a very different light on the relationship between Demotic and Ancient Greek.

 This Neogrammarian school of thought also regarded speech, rather than writing, as the essential root of language; as a rule it is the spoken language that naturally takes the lead in evolution, with written versions following later or not at all.
-These insights helped to explain why the trickle-down of 'pure' grammatical forms in the opposite, 'unnatural' direction—from written Katharevousa to spoken demotic—had been so disappointingly unsuccessful.
+These insights helped to explain why the trickle-down of "pure" grammatical forms in the opposite, "unnatural" direction—from written Katharevousa to spoken Demotic—had been such a spectacular failure.

 In addition, the Neogrammarians drew attention to the way in which speakers constantly and instinctively adjust their speech to the usage they hear around them, thus maintaining the coherence and internal consistency of their spoken language across all its speakers at any given time (and keeping the sound-changes exceptionless).
 This means that spoken languages feel a natural everyday pressure towards internal consistency that written (but un-spoken) languages do not.
 This too threw some light on the failure of Katharevousa to reach a stable consensus grammar over the two generations since its adoption.

-This was the intellectual ground on which the two pre-eminent Greek linguists of the new generation, Hatzidakis and Ioannis Psycharis, would battle for the next few decades: Hatzidakis as the defender of Katharevousa, and Psycharis as the champion of demotic.
+This was the intellectual ground on which the two pre-eminent Greek linguists of the new generation, Hatzidakis and Ioannis Psycharis, would battle for the next few decades: Hatzidakis as the defender of Katharevousa, and Psycharis as the champion of Demotic.